Salt & Wind Travel

 It’s Not A Grape

 A common misconception is that Chianti is a grape, but it is a red wine blend made from a minimum of 70% Sangiovese grapes.
-The remaining 30% comprises Italian grapes, like Colorino or Canaiolo, or international grapes, like cabernet sauvignon or merlot.
+The remaining 30% comprises Italian grapes, such as Colorino or Canaiolo, or international grapes, including Cabernet Sauvignon or Merlot.
 Some producers even make it with 100% Sangiovese.

 The Term Can Refer To a Few Areas